bayleaf1130/little-bit/README.md

   In total size the library does not penalize you for what you don't use.
 Templates are only generated for the code that is   used.
 The function and 'Bits' class will only be generated if used in the code.
 The rest of the code will be left out of the final executable.
 </p>
+</br></br>

 <h4>Thoughts:</h4> <br><br>
 <p>
 'little-bit' is my first library attempt, and I know its a bit daunting especially in C++ but I wanted to try it.
  I would appreciate any help or comments given to help me improve my library or 'attempt' at it.
 Any ideas or requests?
+Let me     know!
 </p>
+</br></br>

  Email me @ bailey.kocin@gmail.com